rvagg/bit-sequence/README.md

 As per the example above, the assumption is that we are extracting bytes where the least significant bit is to the right, so we extract in the same order as presented by binary literals.

 JavaScript's crazy numbers allows us to extract potentially very large bit sequences, but the usual caveats apply at 32-bits and beyond [`Number.MAX_SAFE_INTEGER`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number/MAX_SAFE_INTEGER).

+## Go

+`github.com/rvagg/bit-sequence/go`

+### API

+Exports `BitSequence(bytes []byte, bitStart uint32, bitLength uint32) uint32` where:

+* `bytes` is a simple byte array of arbitrary length
+* `start` is a _bit_ index to start extraction (not a _byte_ index).
+* `length` is the number of bits to extract from the `bytes` array.
+This value can only be a maximum of `32`, higher values will be adjusted down.

+Returns an unsigned integer version of the bit sequence.
+The most significant bit is not interpreted for a two's compliment representation.

 ## License and Copyright